This guide will walk you through setting up your new iGateMini. There are two general steps during setup - Network Setup and APRS Setup.

 Beacon Interval.
 This is how often the iGateMini will report its presence and postion to the APRS network.
 If you are stationary 30 minutes or longer is acceptabe.
 Sending them too often causes excessive traffic on the network.
 However if you are moving, say in a car, you may want this to be more frequent.

-Select the Use GPS option if the GPS antenna is connected and the GPS is locked.
-Your iGateMini device will know it's location at all time from the GPS.
-The following postion settings are ignored if the GPS option is selected.
+Use GPS.
+Select this option if the GPS antenna is being used.
+Your iGateMini device will know it's location at all times from the GPS.
+The GPS antenna may work indoors but for best results it needs a clear view of the sky.
+View the status page to check if the GPS has acquired a fix The following postion settings are ignored if the GPS option is selected.

 Satellite Filter.
 Normally you only want to report stations after they've been repeated by a satellite.
 If they were reported during the uplink, then the repeated packet would get dropped by the APRS network as a duplicate.
 This filter is used to prevent reporting stations during the uplink.
 For example, to filter packets going to the ISS enter RS0ISS*,ARISS For a more in depth discussion please see section 9.6.3 (page 101) of the Direwolf manual.